filestack/filestack-ios/README.md

   - This flag specifies whether the underlying file is writeable.
 In most cases this will be true, but if a user uploads a photo from Facebook, for instance, the original file cannot be written to.
   - This will return either ```0```, ```1``` or ```nil``` if the flag is unknown or wasn't returned from the request.
 - **s3url** (NSString, readonly)
   - ("Experimental") The direct path to the file on S3, if available.
+This will return invalid link if the file was stored on different storage.

 #### FSMetadata class: